First up, what is a content strategy…

 Is that REALLY necessary?!

-In the interest of keeping things simple (and for the purposes of this article), I’d like to propose the following:
+In the interest of keeping things simple, I’d like to propose the following:

 A content strategy is the step that translates your messaging into some form of marketable content.

 It outlines why you’re doing content in the first place, how it relates to what you’re selling and what sort of activities and

 campaigns you can do to promote that content.

 In other words, it’s the why, how and what of content.

 Why = your customer and their pain points